ai-uavsec/CLGSCE/README.md

    cd CLGSCE
    ```

-2. Open AirSim "block" or other "pre-built" environment, make sure the environment has a clear space for drone flight.
+2. Open AirSim "block" or other "pre-built" environment, make sure the environment has a open space (at least a 20 meters cubic) for drone flight.

 3. Active the virtual environment created in [Python](#python) setup.